Hussien-K11/Simple-SIEM-Simulation/README.md

 **Logic Summary:**
 - Group events by source IP
-- Count distinct usernames per IP within 60 seconds
+- Count unique usernames within a 60-second window
-- Alert when five or more usernames are targeted
+- Trigger alert if five or more usernames are targeted

 <details>
 <summary>View Authentication Rule 2 Screenshots</summary>